 Of course, you have to have the right pair of shorts that look good and fit well, so check out our guide on shorts here if you haven’t yet.

-The Oxford cotton button down shirt (OCBD) is one of the most versatile shirts you can get, so it’s probably not surprising that it goes well with a t-shirt.
+The casual button up is one of the most versatile shirts you can get, so it’s probably not surprising that it goes well with a t-shirt.

 This easy two-layer outfit is simple with a touch of sophistication, showing that you can be both classy and casual.
 It’s a good outfit for casual situations or even some more laid-back smart casual atmospheres.